Julia-Wagner/PipeTracker/README.md

   - [This blog on how to create tables in reportlab](https://www.blog.pythonlibrary.org/2010/09/21/reportlab-tables-creating-tables-in-pdfs-with-python/)
   - [This article about reportlab](https://pythonassets.com/posts/create-pdf-documents-in-python-with-reportlab/)
 - I used [this article about custom error pages](https://dev.to/riyanagueco/creating-a-custom-error-page-on-django-3nnd) as a reference.
+- I followed [this tutorial](https://www.wplogout.com/export-database-diagrams-erd-from-django/) to export an ERD for my project.

 ## **Media and Design**